code0monkey1/EmbeddingVideoInApp/README.md

 # EmbedingVideoInApp
-The steps to embedde and play in app videos
+The steps to embed and play in app videos :

 step 1 :  place the video file you want to be displayed in the "raw" folder ( you'll have to create this folder ) in the resources folder